 Redwood National Park

-Imagine what it would be like if the universe you give you a hug.
-That’s what it’s like standing in the Redwood Forest :).
+Imagine what it would be like if the universe gave you a hug.
+That’s what it’s like standing in the Redwood Forest.
 These giants are truly awe inspiring and worth the effort to get to.

 The steep canyons, gentle meadows, amazing rock formations, and old growth forests provide numerous opportunities for hiking, mountain biking, and whitewater rafting for all levels.
 And, if you want to fish for salmon, this is is where it’s at.